numfocus/gsoc/2016/proposals/bhargav-srinivasa.md

 ## Open Source Development Experience

 My first tryst with Open Source Development was when I was learning it through [Code Combat](https://codecombat.com/), a popular game used to learn Python and JavaScript.
 While playing, I stumbled across an error [\[#25\]](https://github.com/differentmatt/filbert/issues/25) in the sorting function.
 This had me stuck, so I decided to dive in and fix the bug [\[#42\]](https://github.com/differentmatt/filbert/pull/42) - it was quite nice to see my contribution in a game I enjoyed playing.
 Since, I have been largely working on research work in data science and stepped away from open source contribution, but some of this academic work has been made public  [\[15\]](https://github.com/bhargavvader/CASApythonPort), and I hope it has helped those who needed help in porting MATLAB to Python and do work in Blind Source Separation.
-Since my interest in contributing to Gensim, I have been in regular touch with my mentors and have started working on a few issues to get more familiar with the code base.
+Since my interest in contributing to Gensim, I have been in regular touch with my mentors and have started working on a few issues to get more familiar with the code base [\[#64\]](https://github.com/piskvorky/gensim/issues/64).
 I look forward to getting back to regularly contributing to the Open Source and Machine Learning Community.

 ## Academic Experience